[RESEARCH] Top 100 Malaysian Influencers’ Engagement Rate is 2.48% on Instagram

 At BrandHero we decided to shed some light on this region and started with Malaysia.
-We analysed 2,000 unique posts from Malaysian influencers on Instagram (the 20 most recent posts of 100 influencers).
-The results turned out to be somewhat different to what Markerly has globally reported.
+We analyzed 2,000 unique posts from Malaysian influencers on Instagram (the 20 most recent posts of 100 influencers).
+The results turned out to be somewhat different from what Markerly has globally reported.

 We broke it down to five influencer groups based on their Engagement Rates and Follower counts.

 - Type C: 101k – 200k

 - Type D: 61k – 100k